 Financial transactions of the government are reported in individual funds.
 Each fund uses a separate set of self-balancing accounts that comprises its cash and investments, revenues and expenditures.
 The government's resources are allocated to and accounted for in individual funds depending on their intended purpose.
-Each fund is reported as a separate column in the financial statements.
+Each fund is reported as a separate column in the financial statements and the total column is presented as "memo only".
 The following fund types are used: